 All in the spirit of letting you play tunes from the fairways.
 So in that frame of mind, we made sure “Any Way You Want It” was the first song we played through its speakers.

-The Boom is well made and feels sturdy — like every other Sun Mountain bag.
-Plus, it’s plenty roomy for whatever you want to bring with you.
-And the speakers are sleekly built in near the top.
+The Boom is well made and feels sturdy, just like every other Sun Mountain bag.
+Plus, it’s plenty roomy for whatever you want to bring with you, with the speakers sleekly built in near the top.

-They face outward, after you’ve strapped the bag into the cart.
-That lets the music resonate.
+The speakers face outward, after you’ve strapped the bag into the cart, this means that it lets the music resonate.
 It works great on-course, but if you ultimately want it just as a novelty item, you can place it in your office to store spare clubs and add some atmosphere.

 Scott Kramer is a freelance writer based in Southern California.
 He carries a 5.2 index, along with a hacker's short game.
 Yet the former Senior Editor of GOLF Magazine always tries to bring his "A" game to his writing.